ZhengQ2/cs338_project/README.md

 ```
 (try `python3` if the above does not work)

 It will prompt for password, enter "cs338-group8" as the password.
+It is a secure input panel, so no feedback will be provided until you click enter to confirm password.

 # 3. Interacting with the database
 The database would first ask for reset the database and repull data into tables.
 Usually you can just enter "n" to skip this step.